stopfkuchen/MuPiHAT/README.md

 ## 🚀 Quick Start

 ### 1. Connect the MuPiHAT
 Attach the MuPiHAT to your Raspberry Pi’s GPIO header.
+Check out user manual <a href="https://mupihat.de">https://mupihat.de</a> for more information.

 ### 2. Install Required Software

+#### Option 1
 Use the provided `install.sh` script to set up the required software:

 ```bash